Everything you need to get started with inbound marketing

 Use marketing automation

 Everything we have mentioned above can be made a lot easier if you invest in the convenience of a marketing automation tool.
 Of course we recommend HubSpot - but not just because we’re a partner.
 HubSpot’s completely free CRM can give your marketing the boost it seriously needs, with tools to help with everything from facilitating sales, to reporting and even email marketing.
-For marketers wanting to begin right away, there really is no better choice (though you can find out more in our HubSpot vs. the competition ebook, if you’d like).

 Build the right team